wtrettien/manicule/README.md

 npm run start
 ```

-This will run the application as http://localhost:3000/
+This will run the application as http://localhost:3000/.
+You can cancel the development server by pressing Control and C.

 ## Running the test suite